Nutrition in organisms is extraordinary complex, which is why it isn’t regulated solely by hedonic desire.

 To disallow nutrient-entry to the circulation the body doesn’t really have to do anything, only stop doing.
 The main paradox here thus is that if direct tissue gluco-, fructo-, lipo- or amino-toxicity is thought to be the main-mechanism in which over-eating causes disease, then why doesn’t the body try to limit nutrient-absorption instead of actively enhancing it in the context of metabolic disease?
 In DM, fatigue of pancreatic beta-cells caused by hyperglycaemia is usually blamed for inducing a state of glucose-starvation, which may cause some people to liken these responses to gasping for air while being submerged under water.
 But the question stated in the introduction then still remains: why doesn’t the body just let excess nutrients pass out with the stool in the initial stage of over-nutrition before metabolic disease ensues if it already has enough energy and are slowly taking damage from serum nutrient-overflow?
 Especially if it saves nitrogen in the process, which is much harder to come by in ecosystems relative to energy-substrates such as glucose.

-If we start out with the assumption that the body is an intelligent organism moulded by millions of years of evolution the facts presented in this section instead seems to suggest that metabolic disease are states of deprivation at a physiological level rather than a states of over-abundance, and an intriguing thought is that they might also be states of enhanced (or failed) adaptation to competition for nutrients with other organisms.
-We may then consider if the association between metabolic diseases and over-eating isn’t directly causal, but that it might instead potentially be mediated through mechanisms related to other organisms such as the intestinal microbiome acting as a third variable in these complex dietetical equations.
+If we start out with the assumption that the body is an intelligent organism moulded by millions of years of evolution the facts presented in this section when taken together instead seems to suggest that metabolic disease are states of deprivation at a physiological level rather than a states of over-abundance, and an intriguing thought is that they might also be states of enhanced (or failed) adaptation to competition for nutrients with other organisms.
+From this perspective we may then consider if the association between metabolic diseases and over-eating isn’t directly causal, but that it might instead potentially be mediated through mechanisms related to other organisms such as the intestinal microbiome acting as a third variable in these complex dietetical equations.

 Over-Nutrition Cause a Eco-Biological Problem Rather Than a Direct Biochemical Problem